EverettKey/Interactive-Lab-Hub/Lab6/readme.md

 **How do we use ``vosk`` to recognize words and phrases?**

+    We do it by executing a shell script, which records an audio file and then execute a python script that finds words from a given list.

 **Include the output of vosk recognizing phrases you taught it to look for.**

+    text: ['Banana', 'Apple', 'Orange']

 **Include the listing for a shell script and model files that you use to get vosk to recognize these phrases.**

+    test_words.py <- chage the word list

 ### Experimenting with Linux processes